Farhan543/The-King-Bot/README.md

 # King Bot

-The King is a discord bot is a slash command enabled, small project made for interacting with ChatGPT(OpenAI api) and setting reminders.
+The King is a discord bot is a slash command enabled, small project made for interacting with ChatGPT(OpenAI api), setting reminders and playing music.